Effects of Alcohol and Drugs on the Male and Female Reproductive Systems

-Women who use illicit drugs during pregnancy are up to two times more likely to have a stillbirth.
+Women who use illicit drugs during pregnancy are up to 2 times more likely to have stillbirths.
 Some infants become dependent on the drugs their mothers take and go through withdrawal shortly after birth.
-This is common in infants exposed to heroin and other opiates, alcohol, benzodiazepines, barbiturates and caffeine.
+This is common in infants exposed to heroin and other opiates, alcohol, benzodiazepines, barbiturates, and caffeine.

-Drugs that may have a negative effect on infants during pregnancy include:
+Drugs that may have negative effects on infants during pregnancy include:

-- Heroin — Women who use heroin and other opioid drugs while pregnant put infants at risk of neonatal abstinence syndrome (NAS), a condition where infants become opioid dependent after exposure to the drugs through the placenta 1.
-Infants with NAS may demonstrate increased irritability, seizures, and stomach problems.
-Infants with NAS may be treated with small amounts of methadone or morphine in order to gradually wean them off of the drugs.
-The National Institute on Drug Abuse (NIDA) estimates that a baby is born with NAS every 25 minutes 9.
+- Heroin—Women who use heroin and other opioid drugs while pregnant put infants at risk of neonatal abstinence syndrome (NAS), a condition where infants become opioid dependent after exposure to drugs through the placenta.1 Infants with NAS may demonstrate increased irritability, seizures, and stomach problems.
+Infants with NAS may be treated with small amounts of methadone or morphine in order to gradually wean them off the drugs.
+The Agency for Healthcare Research and Quality National reports that a baby is born with NAS every 19 minutes.9

-- Cocaine — Pregnant women who use cocaine may experience migraines, seizures, premature membrane rupture, separation of the placenta from the uterus, high blood pressure, spontaneous miscarriage, preterm labor and delivery problems 1.
-Infants born to mothers who use cocaine during pregnancy are at risk for low birth weight, smaller head circumference, and shorter length.
-As infants, they are at risk for showing signs of increased irritability, hyperactivity, and tremors.
+- Cocaine—Pregnant women who use cocaine may experience migraines, seizures, premature membrane rupture, separation of the placenta from the uterus, high blood pressure, spontaneous miscarriage, preterm labor, and delivery problems.1 An infant born to a mother who used cocaine during pregnancy is at risk for low birth weight, smaller head circumference, and shorter length.
+As an infant, they are at risk for showing signs of increased irritability, hyperactivity, and tremors.

-- Methamphetamine — Women who use methamphetamine while pregnant have a higher risk of premature delivery, separation of the placenta from the uterus, and preeclampsia, a condition in which pregnancy-related hypertension (high blood pressure) can lead to organ damage 1.
-Infants born to mothers who use methamphetamine may experience low birth weight and as children may experience high emotional reactivity, anxiety, depression, and attention and cognitive problems.
+- Methamphetamine—Women who use methamphetamine while pregnant have a greater risk of premature delivery, separation of the placenta from the uterus, and preeclampsia—a condition in which pregnancy-related hypertension (high blood pressure) can lead to organ damage.1 Infants born to mothers who use methamphetamine may have low birth weights and as children may experience high emotional reactivity, anxiety, depression, and attention and cognitive problems.

-- Marijuana — Despite marijuana’s growing legalization, it is not considered safe to use during pregnancy 1.
-Marijuana use during pregnancy has been linked to future cognitive problems in children, including hyperactivity, learning deficits, problem-solving deficits, memory issues, and attention problems.
+- Marijuana—Despite marijuana’s increasing legalization, it is not considered safe to use during pregnancy.1 Marijuana use during pregnancy has been linked to future cognitive problems in children, including hyperactivity, learning deficits, problem-solving deficits, memory issues, and attention problems.
 Using marijuana while breastfeeding can also cause similar cognitive problems.
 Consuming medical marijuana during pregnancy for nausea is not recommended due to marijuana’s effects on the brain.

-- Alcohol – The negative effects of alcohol on the developing fetus are so wide-ranging, we’ve devoted a full section to this drug below.
+- Alcohol—The negative effects of alcohol on a developing fetus are so wide-ranging that we’ve devoted a full section to this drug below.

 Alcohol and Pregnancy

-According to the National Survey on Drug Use and Health (NSDUH), in 2013 approximately 19% of women in their first trimester and 5% of women in their second trimesters reported drinking alcohol while pregnant 10.
-Despite the fact that almost one in five women drink alcohol while pregnant, the National Institute on Alcohol Abuse and Alcoholism (NIAAA) states that there is no safe level of drinking during pregnancy 11.
+According to the National Survey on Drug Use and Health (NSDUH), in 2019, approximately 9.5% of women (197,000) reported drinking alcohol while pregnant.10 The National Institute on Alcohol Abuse and Alcoholism (NIAAA) states that there is no safe level of drinking during pregnancy.11

-Drinking alcohol while pregnant can increase the risk for:
+Drinking alcohol while pregnant can increase the risk of:

-- Miscarriage and stillbirth — Moderate to heavy alcohol use during pregnancy is one risk factor associated with miscarriages and stillbirth, which occurs when a fetus dies in utero 13.
-In general, research studies have found that women who drink more alcohol have a higher risk of fetal death.
+- Miscarriage and stillbirth—Moderate-to-heavy alcohol use during pregnancy is one risk factor associated with miscarriages and stillbirth—which occurs when a fetus dies in utero.13 In general, research studies have found that women who drink more alcohol have a greater risk of fetal death.

-- Fetal alcohol spectrum disorders (FASD) — Symptoms of FASD can range on a continuum from mild to severe.
-Infants born with FASD may have problems with learning and memory, comprehension, shifting attention, emotional control, impulsivity, communication, socialization, and performing daily activities 11.
-Drinking alcohol while breastfeeding also poses dangers to infants 1.
-Breastfeeding women are urged to limit daily alcohol use to two ounces of liquor (eight ounces of wine or two standard beers) and should allow two hours between the last drink and breastfeeding.
+- Fetal alcohol spectrum disorders (FASD)—Symptoms of FASD can range on a continuum from mild to severe.
+Infants born with FASD may have problems with learning and memory, comprehension, shifting attention, emotional control, impulsivity, communication, socialization, and performing daily activities.11 Drinking alcohol while breastfeeding also poses dangers to infants.1 Breastfeeding women are urged to limit their daily alcohol use to 2 ounces of liquor (8 ounces of wine or 2 standard beers) and should allow 2 hours between the last drink and breastfeeding.

-- Sudden infant death syndrome (SIDS) — SIDS is the leading cause of infant death in the United States and is linked to alcohol use during pregnancy 13.
-Infants who die from SIDS are two times more likely to have been exposed to alcohol in utero and three times as likely to have been exposed to binge drinking by their mothers.
+- Sudden infant death syndrome (SIDS)—SIDS is the leading cause of infant death in the United States and is linked to alcohol use during pregnancy.13 Infants who die from SIDS are 2 times more likely to have been exposed to alcohol in utero and 3 times as likely to have been exposed to binge drinking by their mothers.